top of page

 Monthly retainer · Embedded fractional mandate · No onboarding fee

-You need a real CFO, not just another accounting firm.
+You need a real CFO embedded in your operations, not just another accounting firm.

 France Strategic CFO